 Streamlabs is a leading provider of tools and features for live streamers and content creators.
 They offer a ton of tools to help you create content.
 Whether it’s a Logo Maker, video editor, or intro maker, they provide a comprehensive set of tools to produce engaging content.

-In March 2020, Streamlabs announced that their streaming software, Streamlabs OBS, was now available on Mac.
+In March 2020, Streamlabs announced that their streaming software, Streamlabs Desktop, was now available on Mac.

 Live streamers familiar with Streamlabs’ products can expect to see everything from the Windows version including: